quandl/qops/README.md

 You can create a overridden_built_in_templates folder within you cookbooks folder.
 /cookbooks/overridden_built_in_templates/unicorn/templates/default/unicorn.conf.erb

-### Q: The `qops` gem is currently not public.
-How do I access it?

-Please add your personal gemfury source to the gem path to install it.

 ### Q: For the `qops qops:instance:run_command` command, it provides two options: one is run commands against all instances of the stack all in once, one is run commands on each instances of the stack one by one randomly.
 How do I use this?

 When running commands one by one, between each execution of the command, there will be a delay.
 The delay is config by wait_deploy.
 By default it is 180 seconds when it is not defined.
 For now, run_command command will only support commends `setup` `configure` `install_dependencies` `update_dependencies`, `execute_recipes`, since commands `update_custom_cookbooks` `deploy` was implemented before.